 You can use Managing Safely as a fiscal management tool.

 If your managers are asking you to cut your health and safety budget or contribute commercially, ask to do the Managing Safely course.
 With the training, you’ll:

 - Apply processes that improve efficiency

 - Appropriately control hazards based on realistic assessment, so you’re not spending unnecessarily

 Considering risks from a commercial perspective is an impressive attribute and not one that your senior staff can ignore when your annual review rolls around.

-Use what you learn to keep a record and try to add a value to it.
-If you can prove you saved your employer money, it'll lift you up and give you grounds to negotiate pay rises, promotions and awards.
+Use what you learn to keep a record and try to assign a value to it.
+If you can prove you saved your employer money, it’ll lift you up and give you grounds to negotiate pay rises, promotions and awards.